Main Content start here

 Competition from Plant-Based Alternatives

 A segment of consumers is shifting toward plant-based diets due to concerns about animal welfare, environmental sustainability, and lactose intolerance.
 This shift in consumer preferences challenges the traditional dairy industry.
 Plant-based milk alternatives, such as almond milk, soy milk, and oat milk, directly compete with dairy milk and dairy-derived products, including milk protein products.
 These alternatives offer dairy-free options for consumers.
 The demand for vegan and dairy-free diets has led to a surge in plant-based protein alternatives.
 This shift in dietary choices can reduce the demand for traditional milk protein products.
-Some consumers perceive plant-based products as healthier options due to their lower saturated fat content and absence of cholesterol.
+Some consumers perceive plant-based products as healthier options because they have lower saturated fat content and no cholesterol.
 This perception can drive consumers toward plant-based alternatives.
 Manufacturers of plant-based alternatives are continually innovating and improving the taste, texture, and nutritional profile of their products, making them more appealing to consumers.
 Plant-based alternatives cater to consumers with specific dietary requirements, such as lactose intolerance, dairy allergies, and vegan dietary choices.
 Advances in plant-based protein extraction and processing have led to the development of plant-based protein products that closely resemble the taste and texture of dairy products.

 Key Market Trends